primatephor/mash/docs/JunitRunner.md

 </project>
 ```

-Now any continuous integration software can run this system test, using the `src/SystemTest.xml` SuiteDefinition to invoke all the Scripts as a system test.
+Now any continuous integration software can run this system test, using the `src/SystemTest.xml`
+[SuiteDefinition](SuiteDefinition.md) to invoke all the Scripts as a system test.

-To specify which tagged scripts to run, invoke Ant with a comma separated list of tags and the runner will filter based on that.
-For instance: "ant -Dtags=user,web" would invoke all tests containing `<Tag>user</Tag>` and `<Tag>web</Tag>`.
+To specify which tagged scripts to run, invoke Ant with a comma separated list of tags and the runner will filter based
+on that.
+For instance: `ant -Dtags=user,web` would invoke all tests containing `<Tag>user</Tag>` and `<Tag>web</Tag>`.